altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~So violent it almost shook the structure.~
 "R::Martha - you should back away."
 ~Martha ignored him.~
-"M::I’m going to get you out of there.
+"M::I'm going to get you out of there.
 Into safety."
 "SM::There is none."
 ~He Squealed.~
-"SM::Don’t you understand - it’s in me.
+"SM::Don't you understand - it's in me.
-I’m dead...
+I'm dead...
 Worse than dead."
 "R::That thing inside your head...
-It’s inside his head too...
+It's inside his head too...
 Or something like it...
-Get out of here now - it’s only a matter of time before..."
+Get out of here now - it's only a matter of time before..."
 ~The thumping stopped suddenly.~
 "R::Seriously Martha, now...
 Get out of here now!"